SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 We chose the **Air Canada** website as our SUT (System Under Test).
 Before creating test scripts, we manually performed each functionality to understand the expected behavior and identify any pre-conditions.
 For instance, we created a valid user account to test the login functionality and gathered sample booking references for the flight status check.
 The test case design process occurred as follows:

 **Exploration and Tool Selection**
-First, we initially configured Selenium IDE for Chrome but later switched to Firefox as the primary browser.
+A first, we configured Selenium IDE for Chrome but later switched to Firefox as the primary browser.
 Recent Chrome updates have introduced stricter automation restrictions, making Selenium IDE less reliable.
 Firefox was chosen because it provided a more seamless record-and-replay process for the Air Canada website, reducing test execution errors and improving stability.

 **SUT Exploration and Functionality Identification**
 After selecting the SUT, we explored the Air Canada website to identify key functionalities that needed to be tested.
 Given the website’s focus on flight-related services, we selected the most critical and frequently used functionalities, as shown in the table below;